 Inactivity rates in Wales have been persistently higher than the UK for decades but fell steeply to below the UK rate at the end of 2018.
-From 2018, the rate in Wales generally increased, corresponding with the fall in the employment rate (Charts 1.1 and 1.2).
+From 2018, the rate in Wales generally rose until mid 2020 and has since decreased, corresponding with opposite movements in the employment rate (Charts 1.1 and 1.2).